-The STOPPIT-2 trial aims to find out for sure whether the Arabin pessary can help prevent premature birth of twins.
-Women with a twin pregnancy whose cervix is shorter than 35mm will be chosen at random to either receive the pessary, or standard treatment.
+The Tommy’s Centre for Maternal and Fetal Health in Edinburgh took part in the STOPPIT-2 trial; a national study that aimed to find out for sure whether the Arabin pessary can prevent premature birth in women with a short cervix who are pregnant with twins.
 The length of the cervix is important: if it gets too short, the risk of premature birth increases.